r-lib/remotes/README.md

 ## Installation

-Install the relesed version of remotes from CRAN:
+Install the released version of remotes from CRAN:

 ```r
 install.packages("remotes")